crab-wm/launcher/README.md

 To generate the config file, run `crab-launcher --generate-config`.

 ***NOTE: Make sure you have `crab-launcher` in your path.***

 After generating config file you have two options:

 - run standalone version: `crab-launcher --run`
 - run daemon and show window if you want to: `crab-launcher --daemon`, `crab-launcher --show`

-To fetch playlists use `crab-launcher --fetch`.
-It's going to read config file and fetch playlists with given informations and for the given service. **You should run this at least once before running the launcher for the first time.**

 You made it!

 ### Daemon

 If you want to run daemon, make sure you set it to autostart on your system.
 Then, to run launcher you will only need to run `crab-launcher --show`.

+## Music

+Crab Launcher has the ability tu play playlists fetched from your YouTube or Spotify account.
+To enable this option, choose your favourite music service and put it in `music.service` section inside of the config file.

+To fetch playlists use `crab-launcher --fetch`.
+It's going to read config file and fetch playlists with given informations and for the given service. **You should run this at least once before running the launcher for the first time.**

+### 1. Spotify

+#### How to sign in?

+After running the `crab-launcher --fetch` command, browser window will pop up and you will have to sign in to your Spotify account.
+After signing in, you'll have to copy the url from your browser and paste it inside of the terminal emulator.

+#### How does it work?

+Spotify will fetch your playlists every time you run the daemon service (unless the session finishes).
+If your playlists are not up to date, it means you have to run `crab-launcher --fetch` command again.

+### 2. YouTube

+#### How to sign in?

+After running the `crab-launcher --fetch` command, browser window will pop up and you will have to sign in to your Youtube account.
+After signing in, you'll be prompted to close the window.

+#### How does it work?

+YouTube will fetch playlists only if you run the `crab-launcher --fetch` command.
+If your playlists are not up to date, you have to run the command again.

 ## Screenshots

 Here are some screenshots of this app.

 |                                                    Default config                                                    |                                                  Light mode config                                                   |                                                     Color config                                                     |